 Free Time & Departure

 Today, your time is completely your own.
 Hampi was once the huge capital of the Vijaynagaran Empire, larger than Paris or London.
 One of the most famous ruins is the massive stone carriage that is parked in front of an impressive gallery of decorated pillars, each sculpted from a single block of stone.
-Alternatively, you can hire a bicycle or scooter, head for the dam and jump into the clear blue waters from the overhanging boulders.
+Alternatively, you can hire a bicycle to explore more of the ruins, or the colourful rural village scenes around your hotel.

 The next day you’ll wave goodbye to Hampi and get ready for your next adventure.

 A peek at your accommodation